-3.19 Customer Relations
+3.19 Stakeholder Relations

-Our "customers" are our students and parents.
-Employees are expected to be polite, courteous, prompt, and attentive to every customer while in the course and scope of Organization business.
+Our primary "stakeholders" are our students and parents.
+Employees are expected to be polite, courteous, prompt, and attentive to every stakeholder while in the course and scope of Organization business.
 When an employee encounters an uncomfortable situation that they do not feel capable of handling, the supervisor should be called immediately.

-Customers are to be treated courteously and given proper attention at all times.
-Never regard a customer's question or concern as an interruption or an annoyance.
-You must respond to inquiries from customers, whether in person or by telephone, promptly and professionally.
+Stakeholders are to be treated courteously and given proper attention at all times.
+Never regard a stakeholder's question or concern as an interruption or an annoyance.
+You must respond to inquiries from stakeholders, whether in person or by telephone, promptly and professionally.